Why I Joined the Next Big Database Startup and You Should Too

 By any measure my previous startup is a huge success, running major components of the digital economy.
 But it’s different this time.
 Customers and users are educated about the options, and have the processes in place to evaluate and adopt new database technologies.
 New solutions are finding a ready market.
 For Fauna, that means favorable winds and following seas.

-Even ahead of the FaunaDB On-Premises launch, our enterprise pipeline is overflowing as well, with huge brands you’ve heard of across all major market verticals.
+FaunaDB Cloud signups are up and to the right, and even ahead of the FaunaDB On-Premises launch, our enterprise pipeline is overflowing as well, with huge brands you’ve heard of across all major market verticals.
 To be honest, we’re struggling to keep up.

 With that in mind, we’re hiring across all functions of the company: sales, marketing, and engineering.
 To prepare for this growth we’ve spent time building a culture to be proud of: innovative, diverse, supportive, and collaborative.
 Operational databases can be lifetime commitments for customers, and we, and our investors, are in it for the long haul.
 You can read about our employee friendly policies in the Washington Post, the Christian Science Monitor, and right here on our blog.